spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 8. Click on the **Clusters** tab and select **+ Add New Cluster**.

 9. Select **Edge Native** as the environment and choose the cluster profile created during the modeling phase.
 Add additional add-ons to deploy applications inside the cluster.
-If you need remote access, we recommend adding an add-on layer with the [Spectro Proxy](/integrations/frp) pack.
+If you need remote access, use an add-on layer with the [Spectro Proxy](/integrations/frp) pack.
 This establishes a route through the Palette Management Console to access the cluster remotely.

 10. Configure cluster properties such as Virtual IP address (VIP) for the edge site, inject SSH keys, etc.